Post 698 –by Gautam Shah

 Byzantine period saw reuse of Roman marble debris.
 Cut pieces of coloured marbles of Roman columns were used for flooring bands.
 Contrast and pattern definition was their only intention, rather than a balanced colour scheme.

-English mediaeval period saw the use alternatively placed light and dark shades (black-white) of flooring materials to form diagonal checker board flooring.
+English medieval period saw the use alternatively placed light and dark shades (black-white) of flooring materials to form diagonal checker board flooring.

 Post Gothic period windows’ glass became light hued, interiors were much more illuminated, interior elements were painted and often gilded.
 These required a highly polished (glossy- dazzling surface) and a balanced colour scheme.